 def create_page_view(request):

-owner = authenticated_userid(request)
+owner = request.authenticated_userid

 if owner is None: